santoxyz/bluetooth_enable_fork/README.md

 This plugin was created with the intention to allow developers to customise their own application workflow on when permissions are requested.

+This is a fork of the original [bluetooth_enable_fork](https://pub.dev/packages/bluetooth_enable_fork) due to lack of maintenance of that package.

 ## Usage

 ### Enable Bluetooth